This article was updated in December 2019.

 The most impactful threat to companies will be the misconfiguration of permissions on Cloud resources.
 As both small companies and large swaths of the Fortune 500 move to the Cloud, security practitioners will need to relearn how to restrict access and permissions to data.
 This is a model closer to Active Directory.
 While it’s powerful, it has a steep learning curve until IT staff can confidently monitor and restrict access.

 2020 has been dubbed the year of Kubernetes and Container orchestration in production.
-Expect attackers to start paying attention to Docker and Kubernetes for post exploitation fun.
+Expect attackers to start paying attention to Kubernetes and Docker for post exploitation fun.
 As was presented a few weeks ago at KubeCon by Brad Geesaman, you need to harden your instance of Kubernetes on most public clouds and also monitor it.

 We expect attackers to start looking for privileged containers on Docker hub and to start to abuse the Kubernetes and Docker APIs.
 Expect this will be an issue after containers with Web Applications get exploited while the rest of the Kubernetes world upgrades to the newer and safer versions of Kubernetes.

 Expect this year to be the year that someone backdoors favorite container images on a container registry.

 The last prediction is not a shocker, but expect that a lot of IoT devices will continue to be the launching point for DDoS attacks and that 2020 will be the year that these attacks do more sustained attacks against infrastructure like GitHub and dyn.